 The brush and pencil tools can only draw pixels over the image.
 But the Pen Tool is not like them.
 It is pretty different and vast from those two tools.
 While using the pen tool, it always creates a vector path on the artboard.

 When you see the path panel, the vector path will either appear as the work path or as the shape path.
 As you will use the Pen Tool primarily for freehand art, it is the most needed and most used tool.

 What Are Some Common Uses for The Photoshop Pen Tool?

 The Pen Tool is the most commonly used in Photoshop by any user.
 There are a lot of areas where you can use the Pen Tool.
 This tool is also considered the most valuable tool of the entire Photoshop.

 A pen works as the first touch of knowledge for any kid.
 In the same way, the Pen Tool also works as a pen for new users.
 In the path in front, that Pen Tool has more and more usage in Photoshop.

 You can re-shape, modify, store, and reuse the paths and shapes you created using the Photoshop Pen Tool.
-It can be your major weapon in many sectors.
-You might need to remove the background from a product image.
+It can be your primary weapon in many sectors.
+For example, you might need to remove the background from a product image.
 The Pen Tool is necessary for that.

 Sometimes you may need to select any part or portion from any product image.
 Then change the color of it and do that with the help of the Pen Tool.
 It is also capable of creating multiple paths within any image.